zulip/zulip/docs/translating/german.md

 - Filter - **Filtern**

 A direct translation is fine here.
-Watch out to to use the infinitive instead of the imperative, e.g., "Nachrichten filtern" instead of "Filtere Nachrichten".
+Watch out to use the infinitive instead of the imperative, e.g., "Nachrichten filtern" instead of "Filtere Nachrichten".

 _"Filtern" (Thunderbird, LinkedIn)_